 The two Luxure self catering studios Have private out door space with a Hot Tub each, BBQ and outside seating

-The Forest View rooms are located in the former site of the old stables adjoining the main building.
+The Forest View Cottage is located in the former site of the old stables adjoining the main building.

 All forest view rooms have their own direct access.

 The centre is only 3 miles from the Rock and is a small market town.
 The Rock B&B at Hillersland in Coleford was originally built around the time of the Spanish Armada as a country hostelry although it is now completely modernised and offers modern stylish bed and breakfast accommodation.

 Location of a Battle during the English Civil War

 The Town was involved in skirmishes during the civil war culminating in a Battle in 1643 when Welsh Royalist forces overwhelmed the Parlimentarian defenders of the town.